SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_runningSolver.md

 At this point we have generated all the files we need for this problem.
 I recommend now to copy them to a different folder before launching the analysis.
 You can make a folder called, for instance, _Simulation-files_, and copy the five files there.

-At this point you are ready to launch the analysis.
+At this point you are ready to launch **svSolver**.
 For that, you simple have to type:

 ~~~
 %mpiexec -n 1 mysolver